-- ingredient [see also: element, feature, detail, characteristic, point, aspect] The main $\langle \text{crucial/key} \rangle$ ingredient in the proof of.....
-The method sketched in Section 3 of [Con] carries through with our choice of $\psi = \psi_1 + \psi_2$, but there is one extra ingredient worthy of mention. - inherent [see also: essential, basic, intrinsic] It is important to notice some of the weaknesses inherent in the above approach.
-We now indicate some of the inherent difficulties. - initially [= at first] The function f (initially defined on C_0) determines a functional on S. - initiate This research was initiated when the first author was visiting the University of Alberta in the summer of 2008; the financial support and kind hospitality are gratefully acknowledged. - innermost the innermost sum in (4) - inordinately We also need the following technical lemma, which asserts the rarity of numbers with an inordinately large number of prime factors. - insert [see also: plug, put, place] Inserting additional edges destroys no edges that were already present. - inside [see also: within] Inside U, the zeros are also quantitatively restricted.
+ingredient [see also: element, feature, detail, characteristic, point] The main $\langle \text{crucial/key} \rangle$ ingredient in the proof of..... is..... • The method sketched in Section 3 of [Con] carries through with our choice of $\psi = \psi_1 + \psi_2$, but there is one extra ingredient worthy of mention.

+- inherent [see also: essential, basic, intrinsic] It is important to notice some of the weaknesses inherent in the above approach.
+We now indicate some of the inherent difficulties. - initially [= at first] The function f (initially defined on C_0) determines a functional on S. - initiate This research was initiated when the first author was visiting the University of Alberta in the summer of 2008; the financial support and kind hospitality are gratefully acknowledged. - innermost the innermost sum in (4) - inordinately [= unusually, excessively] We also need the following technical lemma, which asserts the rarity of numbers with an inordinately large number of prime factors. - input The original construction was an algorithm that took as input a finite presentation for a group Q and gave as output a presentation for the group G(Q). - inquire It is natural to inquire about the structure of this group. - insert [see also: plug, put, place] Inserting additional edges destroys no edges that were already present. - inside [see also: within] Inside U, the zeros are also quantitatively restricted.
 The intervals we are concerned with are either completely inside A or completely inside B. the inside diameter - inspection [see also: check, examination, scrutiny, verification] The theorem is false without the assumption that....., as an inspection of Example 3 shows.
-A close inspection of the proof reveals that..... a careful (detailed/thorough/brief/routine) inspection - inspiration [see also: motivation, impulse] The inspiration for Theorem 1 was the paper of Snow. - inspire [see also: motivate, impulse] This inspired us to take a fresh look at all the results in [BG]. - instead [see also: place, replace, rather] Instead of using the Fourier method we can multiply.....
-[Not: "Instead using"] Instead of dealing with lines one by one, we deal with collections of lines simultaneously.
-The proof we give is based instead on Galois theory.
-Strictly speaking, we should write something like a(l, m, n) to reflect the dependence; we shall rely upon context instead. • Rather than working directly with V(s), we shall instead consider the following two general integrals:.....
-[Or: Rather than work]
+A close inspection of the proof reveals that..... a careful (detailed/thorough/brief/routine) inspection - inspiration [see also: motivation, impulse] The inspiration for Theorem 1 was the paper of Snow. the main source of inspiration - inspire [see also: motivate, impulse] This inspired us to take a fresh look at all the results in [BG]. - instead [see also: place, replace, rather] Instead of using the Fourier method we can multiply.....
+[NOT "Instead using"] • Instead of dealing with lines one by one, we deal with collections of lines simultaneously. • The proof we give is based instead on Galois theory. • Strictly speaking, we should write something like a(l, m, n) to reflect the dependence; we shall rely upon context instead. • In the paper under review the authors study functions which need not lie in the class B, but are subject instead to conditions concerning regularity of growth. • Rather than working directly with V(s), we shall instead consider the following two general integrals:.....
+[OR Rather than work] - institution We would like to express our thanks to all of these institutions for their hospitality and support. - instructive It is instructive to compare this bound with what one can deduce from The- orem 4.1. - integer Then F has simple zeros with residue 1 at the integers. a polynomial with integer coefficients - integrable a p-integrable function the space of pth power integrable functions integral 1 the integral of f on A (over A)